szpak/gradle-pitest-plugin/README.md

 In case of errors detected when the latest available version of the plugin is used with newer PIT version please raise an [issue](https://github.com/szpak/gradle-pitest-plugin/issues).

+### 7. How to disable placing PIT reports in time-based subfolders?

+Placing PIT reports directly in `${PROJECT_DIR}/build/reports/pitest` can be enabled with `timestampedReports` configuration property:

+    pitest {
+        timestampedReports = false
+    }

 ## Known issues

  - too verbose output from PIT